WHAT IS AUDIO DESCRIPTION?

 Yes.
-Superfest requires audio description for all films shown at the festival.
-However, you do not have to have an audio described film to submit your entry to Superfest.
+Superfest requires audio descriptions for all films shown at the festival.
+However, you do not have to have an audio-described film to submit your entry to Superfest.
 Once filmmakers are notified of their acceptance to the festival, they are required to provide an audio-described version of their film.
-If you are not willing to consider audio description, you should not submit to Superfest.
+If you are not willing to consider an audio description, you should not submit to Superfest.

 Superfest encourages the use of audio description that flows well with the film, providing lush detail that benefits anyone viewing the film rather than robotic, bare-bones details.
 Good audio description should function as a kind of secondary narration that fits (and sets) the tone of each scene.
 Think of audio description as another tool to communicate the message of your film—and use that tool well.

-While Superfest does not require filmmakers to use outside companies to create audio description, we caution that crafting audio description is a skill refined through years of experience.
-Not only do audio description services employ experienced writers and describers, they also employ blind and low vision quality control specialists who ensure that the audio description is useful.
+While Superfest does not require filmmakers to use outside companies to create audio descriptions, we caution that crafting audio descriptions is a skill refined through years of experience.
+Not only do audio description services employ experienced writers and describers, but they also employ blind and low-vision quality control specialists who ensure that the audio description is useful.

-If you do choose to write and record audio description in-house, we recommend that you consult with experienced creators and consumers of audio description.
+If you do choose to write and record audio descriptions in-house, we recommend that you consult with experienced creators and consumers of audio descriptions.

 This clip from That 70’s Show demonstrates how audio description can be used to describe nonverbal communication and relationships between characters.